curiouslemur/lab0/README.md

 If you need a Git/GitHub refresher, see this GitHub Bootcamp, the GitHub Guides (especially the ones on Hello World, and Understanding the GitHub Flow), and [CodeSchool's Try Git Course](https://www.pluralsight.com/courses/how-git-works).

 ## Text Editor
 You will require an editor to edit and create html files.
-You can use built in editors like Notepad or TextEditor or download a new one like Notepad++, Sublime, or VS Code for this.
+You can use built in editors like Notepad or TextEditor or download a new one like Notepad++, [Sublime Text](https://www.sublimetext.com/3), or [VS Code](https://code.visualstudio.com/download) for this.
 See this [HTML Editors page](https://www.w3schools.com/html/html_editors.asp)

 You can also follow the steps below to set up your first web page: